aMarCruz/easyrouter/README.md

 newRoute.enter(params)       router.rescue(hash)
 ```

-Note that all this work is done after the hash is set in the browser addressbar,
-so returning `false` from `oldRoute.exit` does not reset this.
+All this work is done after the hash is set in the browser addressbar, so returning `false` from the `exit` method does not reset this, but in the case of `query` the router will emit `navigate(prevRoute.hash)` to restore the previous route.

-Also, particular `enter` and `exit` methods are called with the route as context (`this` points to the route),
+Also, the `query` and `exit` methods are called with the old route as context (`this`), and the `enter` method with the new one.

-and the route has two additional properties: `hash`, a string with the value of the matched location.hash (normalized)
-and `params`, an object that holds the extracted parameters (with all values as strings).
+These routes have two additional properties: `hash`, a string with the normalized value of the matched hash, and `params`, an object that contains the parameters extracted from the hash, with string values.

-This is an example showing an async modal dialog if form has changes:
+This is an example showing an async modal dialog if a leaving form has changes:

 ```js
 function oldRouteExit () {